ManiMozaffar/awesome-resumes/README.md

 - ### Skills
+    Hard skills are objective, quantifiable skills gained through training, school, or work experiences.
+Hard skills are often usually something that can be taught or learned.
+If you are a Software Engineer and you write code in Java, then Java is one of your hard skills.

+    Soft skills are interpersonal abilities that allow people to communicate, collaborate, problem-solve, and navigate social situations.
+They are essential for building relationships, managing conflicts, and achieving success at work.
+Employers value soft skills as much as hard skills.
-    - ✅ **List your relevant technical skills, including programming languages, software, and tools**
+    - ✅ **List your relevant hard skills, including programming languages, software, and tools**
         - 👍 Python, Java, C++, SQL, AWS, Docker, Git, Jupyter Notebook, Tableau
-    - ✅ **Include any non-technical skills that are relevant to the job**
+    - ✅ **Include any non-technical skills that are relevant to the job, not soft skill!**
         - 👍 Scrum, agile
     - ✅ **Highlight any specialized skills or certifications**
         - 👍 AWS Certified Solutions Architect - Associate, Certified Scrum Master (CSM), Six Sigma Green Belt